JustSeenn/JGIT/README.md

 # JGIT

-git init : Initialise the .jgit folder with HEAD, object, and logs.
+git init :As a user, I want to initialize a repository as my work folder in the version control system

-git commit: save in the logs folder the state of the project and update the HEAD
+git commit: As a user, I want to commit to a repository so that my work is safe and wait to be published

-git merge I: Merge two commit together and create a .cl file if there is a conflict
+git merge I: As a user, I want to merge my branch so that everyone has the updates about my feature